Adoremus, Society for the Renewal of the Sacred Liturgy

 The Adoremus Bulletin is published ten times a year, and is sent to members, donors, and others who support the goals of Adoremus.
 Complimentary copies are sent to Vatican officials, to all US bishops, as well as to university libraries and seminary libraries.

-Bishops have contributed articles and essays to the publication.
-A partial list includes: Cardinal Francis Arinze, then prefect of the Congregation for Divine Worship and the Discipline of the Sacraments; Archbishop Augustine DiNoia, then secretary of the CDWDS; Bishop Arthur Serratelli, Paterson, NJ, former chairman of the Bishops Committee on Divine Worship, now chairman of the International Commission on English in the Liturgy (ICEL); Bishop Peter Elliott, Melbourne, noted liturgist; Archbishop Charles Chaput, Philadelphia; Bishop James Conley, Denver.
+Bishops have contributed articles and essays to the publication, including: Cardinal Francis Arinze, former prefect of the Congregation for Divine Worship and the Discipline of the Sacraments; Archbishop Augustine DiNoia, adjunct secretary of the Congregation for the Doctrine of the Faith, and former secretary of the CDWDS; Bishop Arthur Serratelli, Paterson, NJ, chairman of the Bishops Committee on Divine Worship, and chairman of the International Commission on English in the Liturgy (ICEL); Bishop Peter Elliott, Melbourne, noted liturgist; Archbishop Charles Chaput, Philadelphia; Bishop James Conley, Lincoln; and Cardinal George Pell, prefect of the Secretariat for the Economy and former archbishop of Sydney.

 • Adoremus assists bishops and the Holy See by occasionally providing analysis and careful critiques of present and proposed liturgical practices.